 As a young man he trained for a decade in the classical dance form of bharatanatyam.
 As an adult he studied yoga, and ran a studio of his own.
 Until one day he decided to put aside every shred of training he had received and announced he was going to observe his students in silence, and see what arose …it was a radical decision, and for Gert van Leeuwen, it was a moment that changed everything.

 Gert van Leeuwen is the founder of Critical Alignment Yoga and Therapy, and the director of two Critical Alignment schools in Amsterdam and Russia.
 Over the last forty years his work has largely flown under the radar, drawing a small and dedicated following around the world.
 He has now trained over 200 instructors in this method, and introduced thousands more to its benefits.
 Founded in the 1980s, Critical Alignment is closely related to the yoga system of B.K.S.
 Iyengar.
 It is a precise, slow, and uniquely rigorous practice.
-The benefits are far-reaching, and at its core is an intriguing principle: Releasing willpower from movement frees body and mind from conditioned preferences and enables us to move from relaxation and the flow of an aligned state of higher consciousness.
+The benefits are far-reaching, and at its core is an intriguing principle: Releasing willpower from movement frees body and mind from conditioned preferences and habitual tensions.
+This enables us to move from relaxation and the flow of higher consciousness.
 As van Leeuwen puts it, "We can start to move from profound strength instead of strain."

 Born in 1954, and raised outside Amsterdam in a family that valued curiosity and independent thought, van Leeuwen was taught early on to resist dogma in all forms.
 At 18, he witnessed a man floating on the sea in full lotus.
 The sight left a strong impression, and introduced him to the world of yoga.
 Later he began a study of bharatanatyam in India, under the tutelage of the legendary C.V.
 Chandrasekhar. van Leeuwen practiced this mathematically precise, physically demanding, and spiritually infused art form for hours on end, gaining a visceral understanding of how the essence of mythology finds form through embodiment-- ultimately taking the practitioner back to the formless.